Role of $\Xi(1690)$ in the $J/\psi\to\Xi^0\bar{\Lambda}K^0$ reaction: Formalism

 Since $\Xi^0$ has isospin $I=1/2$ and $J/\psi$ $I=0$, the terms in the bracket in Eq.~(\ref{Eq:jpsotoAB}) will have $I=1/2$.
 Then, it is convenient to write the expression in bracket in isospin basis, and we take advantage to change the $B$ terms to the meson-baryon order when writing in isospin basis (change of sign for meson-baryon for $I=1/2$, with respect to baryon-meson).
 Using the isospin multiplets $(\bar{K}^0, -K^-)$, $(-\pi^+, \pi^0, \pi^-)$, $(\Xi^0, -\Xi^-)$, and $(-\Sigma^+, \Sigma^0, \Sigma^-)$, we obtain

 Then the decay to the charge conjugate of Eq.~(\ref{Eq:jpsotoAB}) can be written as

 The interaction of the coupled channels leading to the formation of the $\Xi(1690)$ state occurs in the $S$-wave; hence, we keep the $\bar{B}P$ pair in the $S$-wave.
 However, the $\Xi^0\bar{\Lambda}K^0$ final state has the spin-parity combination $J^P$ of $1/2^+$, $1/2^-$, and $0^-$, resulting in an overall positive parity.
 Therefore, a $P$-wave is required to match the negative parity of the $J/\psi$.
-This is achieved by contracting the polarization vector $\epsilon_\mu$ of the $J/\psi$ with the momentum of the $\Xi^0$.
-Consequently, as shown in Fig.~\ref{fig:jpsitoXiMB}, the transition amplitude for the $J/\psi \to \Xi^0\bar{\Lambda}K^0$ process is
+This is automatically accounted for by using the spinor $v(p)$ for the production of the antiparticle and the structure of Eq.~(\ref{Eq:LagJpsi}).